epfml/disco/mobile-browser-based-version/server/README.md

 To test the server do the following steps:

 ```
-sudo docker build -t deai-server .
+sudo docker build -t disco-server .
 ```

 This builds the docker image, and then run it:

 ```
-sudo docker run -p 8080:8080 deai-server:latest
+sudo docker run -p 8080:8080 disco-server:latest
 ```

 > **⚠ WARNING: Using VPN while running docker**
-> If you are running a, VPN docker might not properly work, e.g. ``http://localhost:8080/`` will result in ``page not found``.
+> If you are running a, VPN docker might not properly work, e.g. `http://localhost:8080/` will result in `page not found`.

 ### Deploying the server to the cloud